ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 My goal in each chapter is not to provide an exhaustive discussion or review on the topic.
 Instead, the goal is to introduce the topic, provide an overview or a structure for thinking about it, offer some best practices, and suggest reference material to explore the subject more deeply.
 Think of this book as a breadth-first collection of topics related to technical leadership.
 It's up to the reader to determine which topics are most interesting to them, and, equipped with some context and perspective, do a deep dive on what's most relevant and put the knowledge into practice.

 At the end of the day this book is a synthesis of my personal experience and the resources I've found helpful, interspersed with advice and input from peers, mentors, and advisors.
-If there are things in this book you disagree with or believe are incorrect that you d like to let me know about, or if you find this book helpful and would like to communicate with me directly, feel free to reach out at zach@ctohb.com.
+If there are things in this book you disagree with or believe are incorrect that you'd like to let me know about, or if you find this book helpful and would like to communicate with me directly, feel free to reach out at zach@ctohb.com.
 I'm also happy to discuss advising, coaching, and mentorship opportunities at the same address.

 # Business Processes